romanowski/blog/toolfriendly-pattern-matching.md

 }
 ```

-Let's see how the first case statement is compiled into byte code:
+How would tools like to see the code?

 ```asm
       18: instanceof    #15                 // class test/Bar